Fast solution of Sylvester-structured systems for spatial source separation of the Cosmic Microwave Background: Introduction

 \section{Introduction}

 In this paper we describe an approach to solving a sparse, high-dimensional linear system that arises in the context of a particular form of the statistical model known as factor analysis \cite{bartholomew11}, also known in the machine learning literature as independent components analysis \cite[Chapter 12]{bishop07}.
-This model is used in the analysis of multivariate data, most commonly for: \begin{itemize} \item Dimension reduction, identifying a lower dimensional linear subspace of the data space that still captures a large amount of the data variation, to which further analysis is then applied.
-This is one approach to handling data whose dimension makes analysis computationally infeasible; \item Interpretation, identifying linear combinations of data components that are able to be interpreted in some way, for the purposes of gaining insights into the data generating process or learning about those linear combinations.
-One application of this is source separation, \emph{the motivating example for this work}. \end{itemize} Our approach makes use of Krylov subspaces.
+This model is used in the analysis of multivariate data, most commonly for: \begin{itemize} \item Dimension reduction -- identifying a lower dimensional linear subspace of the data space that still captures a large amount of the data variation, to which further analysis is then applied.
+This is one approach to handling data whose dimension makes analysis computationally infeasible; \item Interpretation -- identifying linear combinations of data components that are able to be interpreted in some way, for the purposes of gaining insights into the data generating process or learning about those linear combinations.
+One application of this is source separation, \emph{the motivating example for this work}. \end{itemize} This work is motivated by a problem arising out of data analysis in cosmology.
+Our approach makes use of Krylov subspaces.
 Methods built on these subspaces have been used to apply statistical methods to scale to larger data sets, starting with \cite{simpson08} and then in a series of papers to \cite{aune14}.
 Like this work, those papers focused on the problems associated with working with high-dimensional Gaussian distributions, where statistical inference and prediction usually involve operations on its variance matrix that is the dimension of the data.
 This matrix is often designed to be sparse and hence suited to Krylov subspace methods.
-The work has been motivated by a problem arising out of data analysis in cosmology.
+In the specific context of CMB reconstruction, Krylov subspace iterative methods employing subspace recycling acceleration have been used to great effectiveness \cite{PapezGrigoriStompor:2020:1}.

 This paper is organised as follows.
 Section \ref{sec:motivation} discusses the source separation problem for the Cosmic Microwave Background, the motivating example that led to this work.
 Section \ref{sec:solution} describes our approaches to solving the linear system that arises out of the example, which are then evaluated in Section \ref{sec:evaluation}.
 Section \ref{sec:conclusion} contains some concluding remarks.